How Much Does a New Staircase Cost?

 The average labour cost to install a new staircase for you will range from around £150-£250 per day, with the job taking anywhere from 1 day to 3 days.

-In big cities like London and Birmingham, the cost of living is much higher than in smaller towns, villages and regions.
+The location of your home is a big cost-effecting factor as in big cities like London and Birmingham, the cost of living is much higher than in smaller towns.

-The fact that big cities are more densely populated than other areas also contribute to those higher rates as there is more competition for services, whereas, in smaller towns and villages, contractors must be as competitive as possible to win jobs.
+These densely populated areas also contribute to higher rates as there is more competition for services, whereas, in smaller towns and villages, contractors must be as competitive as possible to win jobs.

-This is standard across all trades and isn't reserved for joiners and staircase installations, but it's still worth considering if you live in these areas that attract higher rates.
+This is standard across all trades and is worth considering if you live in these areas that attract higher rates.

 How Long Does It Take to Fit a Staircase?